 i.
 Possession of empty alcohol containers is prohibited.

-To violate any local, state, or federal law within the residence halls/University apartments, or any housing sponsored event off-campus is prohibited.
+To violate the Student Code of Conduct, Board of Regents Policies, any local, state or federal law within the residence halls/University apartments, or at any housing sponsored event off campus is prohibited.

 23. Posted Regulations